ajaxian79/algorithms/notes/kadane.md

 - LIS via patience: each pile holds the smallest tail of length k.

 - LCS DP fills a `(n+1) x (m+1)` table; reconstruct by walking back diagonally.

+- Union-Find with path compression amortizes to near-O(1) per op.